jmcnamara/XlsxWriter/dev/docs/source/working_with_data.rst

   method to continue as normal.
 This is used if your handler function logic decides that you don't need to handle the matched token.
 * The return value of the called ``write_xxx()`` function.
-This is generally 0 for no error and a negative number errors.
+This is generally 0 for no error and a negative number for errors.
 This causes an immediate return from the calling ``write()`` method with the return value that was passed back.

 For example, say you wanted to ignore ``NaN`` values in your data since Excel doesn't support them.
 You could create a handler function like the following